Sh1v02/Portfolio/README.md

 # Portfolio
 A website where you can view my projects

-## First time attempting web dev so the website will likely change a lot as I progress ##
+This is my first time creating any web application.
+This website will most likely be re-designed at some point in the future, however currently you are able to view my most recent projects.